City of Utrecht Registration procedure for non-residents of the Netherlands

 Please send your letter and the attached copy of your ID to:

 3502 JA Utrecht

-Important: You have to pay for the RNI extract after your request has been processed; a payment invoice (‘acceptgiro’ in Dutch), listing the account name and number reference for simplified internet banking, will be sent via post to your given address.
+Important: You have to pay for the RNI extract after your request has been processed.
+A payment invoice (‘acceptgiro’ in Dutch) will be sent via post to your given address.
+Listed on the invoice is the account name and number reference for simplified internet banking.

 You can also authorize someone else to apply for an RNI extract for you.
 Please use the Authorisation form (pdf, 50 kB).